eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 In this tutorial, we’ll showcase microservices development using the MSF4J framework.

-This is a lightweight tool which provides an easy way to build a wide variety of services focused on high performance.
+This is a lightweight tool that provides an easy way to build a wide variety of services focused on high performance.

 2. Maven Dependencies